 Obviously, the quality difference is easy to spot, but what I am eluding to is that green nature that personally vibes with me more:

-Here are the 10 places I recommend you check out at Columbia River Gorge:
+Here are the 10 things I recommend you do at Columbia River Gorge:

 When people look up Columbia River Gorge, besides seeing the gorge itself, one of the other most common photos you’ll find it is of Multonomah Falls, as it happens to be one of the most popular spots to visit here.